Selling Property in Sri Lanka: Capital Gains Tax Guide

 When do I have to pay capital gains tax after selling property?

-Within one month of the sale.
-Section 93(3) of the Inland Revenue Act requires you to file a Capital Gains Tax Return within one month after the asset is realized.
-Section 82(2)(c)(i) makes the tax payable on the same date.
-Capital gains tax is not part of your quarterly installments.
+Within 30 days after the end of the calendar month in which you sell.
+Section 93(3) of the Inland Revenue Act sets this window for filing the Capital Gains Tax Return, and Section 82(2)(c)(i) makes the tax payable on the same date.
+Capital gains tax is separate from your annual return and not part of your quarterly installments.

 How do I calculate my capital gain on a property sale?